cselearning/WeatherApp/README.md

 # WeatherApp
-# use your current location for weather forecasting
+# Enter your city name in search box for weather forecasting